MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/create-a-keyword-dictionary.md

 3. **Create your dictionary**.
 Choose a name and description and create your dictionary.

-## Create a keyword dictionary

-[!include[Purview banner](../includes/purview-rebrand-banner.md)] using the Security & Compliance Center
+## Create a keyword dictionary using the Security & Compliance Center

 Use the following steps to create and import keywords for a custom dictionary: